UM-Dearborn Promotion and Tenure Procedures

-At all stages of the promotion and tenure process, a statement of rationale shall be written for negative recommendations regarding promotion and/or tenure cases rendered.
+At all stages9 of the promotion and tenure process, a statement of rationale — which includes a review of a candidate’s research, teaching, and service work — shall be written for negative recommendations regarding promotion and/or tenure cases rendered.
 In situations where the department promotion and tenure committee or unit executive committee are rendering the negative decision, it shall be the duty of the committee, not the department chair or dean, to write the statement of rationale.
-All candidates shall be provided a copy of the rationale and given an opportunity to include in their casebook a rebuttal to such rationale.
-The casebook along with the rationale shall then move forward.
+All candidates shall be provided a copy of the rationale within seven calendar days of the committee meeting and shall be given seven calendar days after receiving the rationale to include in their casebook a rebuttal.
+The casebook along with the rationale and rebuttal (if received) shall then move forward.10

 All units shall follow the casebook instructions provided by the Office of Academic Human Resources at the University of Michigan-Ann Arbor.
 At the beginning of each fall term, the Office of the Provost shall provide the units with an updated copy of the casebook instructions.

-As stipulated in the “Guidelines Regarding University of Michigan Policies that Govern Time to Tenure Review (‘Tenure Clock’) and Related Matters,” the University of Michigan-Dearborn adheres to a “tenure clock” where each college shall conduct its tenure review in the sixth year of the tenure track faculty member’s career at the University.
-Each year of service at the University is counted toward the tenure clock unless the faculty member petitions for childbearing/dependent care responsibilities (SPG 201.92); or receives approval from the dean and Provost for an exclusion based on health, personal emergencies, and other extenuating circumstances (SPG 201.13); or, if a member’s appointment drops below eighty percent (80%) for an academic year and receives prior approval from the dean and the Provost.
+As stipulated in the “Guidelines Regarding University of Michigan Policies that Govern Time to Tenure Review (‘Tenure Clock’) and Related Matters,” the University of Michigan-Dearborn adheres to a “tenure clock” where each college shall conduct its tenure review in the sixth year of the tenure track faculty member’s career at the University.13 Each year of service at the University is counted toward the tenure clock unless the faculty member petitions for childbearing/dependent care responsibilities (SPG 201.92)14; or receives approval from the dean and Provost for an exclusion based on health, personal emergencies, and other extenuating circumstances (SPG 201.13)15; or, if a member’s appointment drops below eighty percent (80%) for an academic year and receives prior approval from the dean and the Provost.16

 Faculty members may be evaluated early in the promotion and tenure review process if their unit dean and the Provost approve the request (e.g. specified in a hire letter).
 The criteria for promotion and/or tenure shall not vary regardless of the timing of the review from what is prescribed in these procedures and unit policies.